Skip to main content

 Design Principles

-The Tenor smart contracts are opt-in.
+The same opt-in model bounds the impact of any periphery contract.
 Gates apply only to the markets and vaults that set them, and callbacks and ratifiers act only on the positions that invoke them.
-This prevents behavior added by one contract from affecting markets or positions that don't use it.
+Behavior added by one contract cannot affect markets or positions that don't use it.